 - No childbearing or late childbearing

-- Increased breast density—more lobular and ductal tissue and less fatty tissue
+- Increased breast density—more connective tissue and less fatty tissue

 - One or more lumps in the breast which may or may not be painful